AVpres/homebrew-formulae/README.md

 - **vrecord-x** is a [_vrecord_](https://github.com/amiaopensource/vrecord) flavour running on Linux (including on Windows) and on macOS.

 The official formula by AMIA Open Source is getting closer and closer to our alternate one.
-Currently the only remaining substantial modification is:
-  - [HuffYUV encoding](https://github.com/amiaopensource/vrecord/issues/366) is added, because it’s 25% faster than FFV1 encoding.
+Currently the only remaining substantial modification is that [HuffYUV encoding](https://github.com/amiaopensource/vrecord/issues/366) is added, because it’s 25% faster than FFV1 encoding.
 Therefore most probably our alternate formula can disappear again very soon.

 ## Abandoned Formulae